-Sleep training is the act of helping your baby learn good sleep habits and to sleep more independently.
 When you are sleep training a 6-month old, there are a few specific things to consider before you start.
-This article will discuss 5 things you should know before you begin sleep training your 6-month old.
+This article discusses 5 things you should know before you begin sleep training your 6-month old.

 1. 6-Month Old Schedules